 on 13/10/15

 Four thinges: (1) Peer review has a long way to go.
 Why do we have print journals anymore?
-We should just download them from the iVideo for brian leiternternet.
+We should just download them from the internet.
 This way we could also have more philosophy.
 (2) Hiring practices must improve.
 I know six men and three women and all of them want jobs.
 At least two of them are eminently qualified.
 I was going to say 'You do the math', but really, we can't all just defer to the Groumet Report all of the time.
 We need to get our own andwers based on our owen experiences and opinions and then use that to determine who should and who should not get that great job we're all talking about.
 (3) We shouldn't have politics in academia just for the sake of it, and logic and philosophy people should be free to pursue their own interest undisturbed and unruffles.
 Also with social concerns, they should not have to justify themselves to the masses by saying "hey, this could really help your kids have a good time when they're much older'.
 It's enough that it's good work. on Pilos: The Philosophy Profession Blog for Undergraduates and Tenure Track Philosophers1 replies.

 Anonymous